vonglasow/atoum-documentation/source/en/launch_test.rst

    <?php

-   // si l'archive PHAR est utilisée : require_once path/to/mageekguy.atoum.phar;
+   // if the PHAR archive is used: require_once path/to/mageekguy.atoum.phar;

-   // ou si les sources sont utilisés :
+   // or if sources is used:
    // require_once path/atoum/scripts/runner.php